r0sace/OJC-Calculator/README.md

  * PyQT
  * PyInstaller
  * GitHub for version control

- * This project uses OOP as its programming paradigm.

 # About the Project
 The OJC Calculator is a passion project I created while working at Chipotle Mexican Grill.